 The red algae also contain both water-soluble and water-insoluble photosynthetic pigments.
-These will be extracted from Porphyra (laver), an edible seaweed.
+These will be extracted from Porphyra ("laver") or Palmaria ("dulse"), both edible seaweeds, or other common genus, such as Chondrus ("Irish moss").

-To extract the polar (water-soluble) pigments from Porphyra proceed as follows:
+To extract the polar (water-soluble) pigments from the red algae proceed as follows:

-- 1. If fresh Porphyra is available, cut a sheet into small pieces (about 1 cm) until the mortar is about one third full.
-If you are using rehydrated pieces of dried Porphyra, measure out 8-10 cm of the algae in one of the 10 ml beakers, then add the pieces to the mortar. - 2.
-Add about 2 cm (0.25 teaspoon) of sand and 8 ml of water to the mortar, then with the pestle, grind the algae vigorously for 3-4 minutes to thoroughly macerate the tissue. - 3.
-Add 5 ml more water and grind for 1-2 additional minutes, until a strongly pink-colored fluid is produced. - 4.
-Scrape and pour the entire mortar contents into a piece of percale cloth draped over a 100-ml beaker.
-Draw the cloth around the wet Porphyra tissue into a ball, then squeeze as much liquid as possible through the cloth and into the beaker. - 5.
-Clarify the liquid either by: (a) spinning it in a small clinical centrifuge for about 5 minutes at the highest speed, or (b) running it through a #1 filter paper in a Buchner funnel attached to a vacuum line.
-Collect the clear extract in a vial labeled "Porphyra" and deliver it to your instructor. - 6.
+- 1. If using rehydrated pieces of dried Porphyra or Palmaria, measure out ~8-10 cm of the algae into one of the 10-mL beakers.
+If using fresh or frozen red algae, cut the tissue into small pieces (~1 cm) until the mortar is about one third full.
+Add ~2 cc of sand and 10 mL of water. - 2.
+With the pestle, grind the algae vigorously for 3-4 minutes to thoroughly macerate the tissue. - 3.
+Add 5 mL more water and grind for 1-2 additional minutes, until a strongly pinkish-colored fluid is produced. - 4.
+Scrape and pour the entire mortar contents into a piece of percale cloth draped over a 100-mL beaker.
+Draw the cloth around the wet tissue into a ball, then squeeze as much liquid as possible through the cloth and into the beaker. - 5.
+Clarify the liquid either by: (a) spinning it a small clinical centrifuge for ~5 minutes at the highest speed, or (b) running it through a #1 filter paper in a Buchner funnel attached to a vacuum line.
+Collect the clear extract in a vial labeled "red alga." - 6.
 Clean the mortar and pestle, funnel, beaker, and centrifuge tubes.
 Rinse the percale cloth and spread it out to dry.

-To extract the non-polar (acetone-soluble) pigments from Porphyra proceed as follows:
+To extract the non-polar pigments from the red algae proceed as follows:

-- 1. If fresh Porphyra is available, blot sheets of the algae dry with paper towels, then cut the algae into small pieces (about 1 cm) until the mortar is about one third full.
-If you are using rehydrated pieces of dried Porphyra, measure out 8-10 cm of the algae in one of the 10 ml beakers.
-Squeeze out any excess water and place the algae in the mortar.
-Dry the 10 ml beaker. - 2.
-Add about $2 \text{ cm}^3$ (0.25 teaspoon) of sand and 5 ml of acetone to the mortar. - 3.
-Grind the tissue vigorously for about 4 minutes, or as long as necessary for the tissue to be thoroughly macerated and the solvent to become a dark green.
-Pour off the solvent extract into a 50-ml beaker labeled "red alga."
-(All group members should pour their extract into the same 50-ml beaker.)
+- 1. If using rehydrated pieces of dried Porphyra or Palmaria, measure out ~8-10 cm of the algae into one of the 10-mL beakers.
+Squeeze out any excess water, blot it dry with a paper towel, and place the alga in the mortar.
+If using fresh or frozen red algae, blot the clumps of tissue dry with paper towels.
+Cut the tissue into small pieces (~1 cm) until the mortar is about one third full.
+Add ~2 cc of sand and 6 mL of acetone to the mortar. - 2.
+Grind the tissue vigorously for ~4 minutes, or as long as necessary for the tissue to be thoroughly macerated and the solvent to become a dark green.
+Pour off the solvent extract into a 50-mL beaker labeled "red alga."
+(All group members should pour their extract into the same 50-mL beaker.) - 3.
+Add an additional 5 mL of acetone to the mortar and grind for 3 more minutes, or until the extract is once again dark green.
+Then carefully pour all of the remaining extract into the labeled 50-mL beaker.
+You may need to use the bottom of the pestle to help squeeze out as much solvent as possible from the ground tissue.